-Vermont Municipal Bond Bank [Closing Date] Page 3
+Vermont Municipal Bond Bank [Date of Closing] Page 3

 8. Except as set forth in paragraph (6), we express no opinion as to federal tax consequences of holding the Bonds, and except as set forth in paragraph (7), we express no opinion as to any state or local tax consequences arising with respect to the Bonds.